ex0-tekk/Diabolist-VR/Readme.md

  - **NUMIDIUM NORMAL WEAPON SOUNDS : This is for the god-weapons dropped by children of numidium bosses in dwemer dungeons as they might sound too loud and noisey for some.**

-### NOTE: Adept difficulty is also HIGHLY RECOMMENDED for Skyrim Immersive Creatures (SiC), these settings can be accessed within the Immersive Creatures MCM options, then use the Fine-Tuned Difficulty MCM settings from that point forward.
+### NOTE: Adept difficulty is also CRITICAL for Skyrim Immersive Creatures to work with Fine-Tuned Challenge.
 #
 [5c]
 ## Nethers Follower Framework